Kansas City Slip and Falls

 - The defendant failed to use ordinary care to remove, remedy, or warn of the condition.

-Can a Trespasser File a Premise Liability Claim in Kansas City?
+Who Can File a Premise Liability Claim?

 By statute, a possessor of real property generally owes no duty of care to a trespasser except to refrain from harming the trespasser by an intentional, willful, or wanton act.
 There are exceptions to this rule, however.